sarxos/qulog-center-sender/README.md

 Where:
 * `-f` is the path to the JS file containing filtering and extraction rules.

-# QUNAP QuLoG Center Log Receiver Configuration
+# QNAP QuLoG Center Log Receiver Configuration

 One need to configure QuLog Center Log Receiver to accept remote logs before attempting to send any.
 Without properly configured Log Receiver, all the syslog messages sent to the